Unease with moving community kitchen to downtown Trail - Trail Daily Times

-Is it true that Kate’s Kitchen is moving from the Gulch into the renovated Sally Ann?
+Is it true that Kate’s Kitchen is moving from the Gulch to Cedar Avenue?

 (Trail Times Oct.
 7, “Thrift store moving to Trail mall.”)